arestivo/slides/markdown/php.md

 ---

-# Magic Constants (for files)
+# Magic Constants

-To make including files in PHP more manageable, we can use the following **magic constants**:
+To make including files in PHP more manageable, we can use the following [magic constants](https://www.php.net/manual/en/language.constants.magic.php):

 ```php
 __FILE__ // The full path and filename of the current file.